camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 ```

 :::note
-If you have specified on the first installation certain values, you have to specify them again on the upgrade.
-Either via `--set` or the values file and the `-f` flag.
+If you have specified on the first installation certain values, you have to specify them again on the upgrade either via `--set` or the values file and the `-f` flag.
 :::

 For more details on the Keycloak upgrade path, you can also read the [Bitnami Keycloak upgrade guide](https://docs.bitnami.com/kubernetes/apps/keycloak/administration/upgrade/).

 ## Version upgrade instructions

-In additional to the [general upgrade instructions](#general-upgrade-instructions), the following sections are needed only if you upgrading to a certain version or the versions after it.
+In additional to the [general upgrade instructions](#general-upgrade-instructions), the following sections are only needed if you are upgrading to v8.0.13 or the versions after v8.0.13.

 ### v8.0.13

-If you installed Camunda Platform 8 using Helm chart earlier to `8.0.13`, you need to apply the following steps to handel the new Elasticsearch labels.
+If you installed Camunda Platform 8 using Helm charts before `8.0.13`, you need to apply the following steps to handle the new Elasticsearch labels.

-As a prerequisite, make sure you have Elasticsearch Helm repository added:
+As a prerequisite, make sure you have the Elasticsearch Helm repository added:

 ```sh
 helm repo add elastic https://helm.elastic.co
 ```

-**1. Retain Elasticsearch Persistent Volume**
+#### 1. Retain Elasticsearch Persistent Volume

 First get the name of Elasticsearch Persistent Volumes: